aditya-jindal/pigGame/README.md

 # PIG-Game
-A game that is played by 2 players competing against each other
+A dice game that is played by 2 players competing against each other

 ## GAME RULES